-Yingke $Li^{a,b}$, Zhidong Teng^a, Shigui Ruan^c, Mingtao Li^d and Xiaomei Feng^e
+YINGKE $Li^{a,b}$, Zhidong Teng^{a,}, Shigui Ruan^c, Mingtao Li^{d} and Xiaomei Feng^e

-- ^a College of Mathematics and System Sciences, Xinjiang University Urumqi, Xinjiang 830046, China - b College of Mathematics and Physics, Xinjiang Agriculture University Urumqi, Xinjiang 830052, China - c Department of Mathematics, University of Miami Coral Gables, FL 33146, USA - ^d Complex Systems Research Center, Shanxi University Taiyuan, Shanxi 030006, China - ^e Department of Mathematics, Yuncheng University Yuncheng, Shanxi 044000, China
+^a College of Mathematics and System Sciences, Xinjiang University Urumqi, Xinjiang 830046, China

-(Communicated by the associate editor name)
+^b College of Mathematics and Physics, Xinjiang Agriculture University Urumqi, Xinjiang 830052, China

+^c Department of Mathematics, University of Miami Coral Gables, FL 33146, USA

+^d Complex Systems Research Center, Shanxi University Taiyuan, Shanxi 030006, China

+^e Department of Mathematics, Yuncheng University Yuncheng, Shanxi 044000, China

 ABSTRACT.
-Schistosomiasis, a parasitic disease mainly caused by Schistosoma Japonicum, is still one of the most serious parasitic diseases in mainland China and remains endemic in seven provinces, including Hubei, Anhui, Hunan, Jiangsu, Jiangxi, Sichuan and Yunnan.
-The monthly data of human schistosomiasis cases in Hubei, Hunan and Anhui provinces released by the Chinese Center for Disease Control and Prevention (China CDC) display a seasonally fluctuating pattern.
-The cases in late summer and early autumn are significantly higher than in spring and winter.
-Based on this feature, we propose a deterministic model with periodic transmission rates to analyze the seasonal schistosomiasis epidemics.
-We then evaluate the basic reproduction number R_0 , investigate the dynamical behavior of the model, and use the model to simulate the monthly data of human schistosomiasis cases in Hubei.
-We also carry out some sensitivity analysis of the basic reproduction number R_0 in terms of various model parameters.
-Our studies show that treatments of at-risk population groups, improved sanitation, hygiene education and snail control are effective measures in controlling human schistosomiasis in these lakes and marshlands regions.
+Schistosomiasis, a parasitic disease caused by Schistosoma Japonicum, is still one of the most serious parasitic diseases in China and remains endemic in seven provinces, including Hubei, Anhui, Hunan, Jiangsu, Jiangxi, Sichuan, and Yunnan.
+The monthly data of human schistosomiasis cases in Hubei, Hunan, and Anhui provinces (lake and marshland regions) released by the Chinese Center for Disease Control and Prevention (China CDC) display a periodic pattern with more cases in late summer and early autumn.
+Based on this observation, we construct a deterministic model with periodic transmission rates to study the seasonal transmission dynamics of schistosomiasis in these lake and marshland regions in China.
+We calculate the basic reproduction number R_0 , discuss the dynamical behavior of solutions to the model, and use the model to fit the monthly data of human schistosomiasis cases in Hubei.
+We also perform some sensitivity analysis of the basic reproduction number R_0 in terms of model parameters.
+Our results indicate that treatment of at-risk population groups, improving sanitation, hygiene education, and snail control are effective measures in controlling human schistosomiasis in these lakes and marshland regions.

 1. Introduction.
-Human schistosomiasis, the third most devastating tropical disease in the world after malaria and intestinal helminthiasis, is a global health problem [42].
+Human schistosomiasis, the third most devastating tropical disease in the world after malaria and intestinal helminthiasis, is a global public health problem [42].
 According to World Health Organization (WHO), the number of people need preventive chemotherapy globally in 2013 was 262 million, of which 121.2 million were school-aged children [42, 43, 44].